 Inherited and Redefined Ports

-A Port is a redefinable and re-useable property of a composite classifier.
-So, as for attributes, any Class can inherit Ports from its parent and realized interfaces.
-If you have an inheritance hierarchy with Ports defined in the parent Classes, when you open the Embedded Elements window the inherited Ports and their named owners are listed there.
+A Port is a redefinable and re-useable property of a composite classifier such as a Component.
+A Component can inherit Ports from its parent; if a Component's parent owns Ports, when you open the Structural Elements dialog for the Component and select the Show Owned/Inherited checkbox the inherited Ports and their named owners are listed.